Best Online Master’s Degrees in: History

 Editor's Picks: Online Schools for History

-Norwich University wins best online history master’s degree program for value.
-According to PayScale.com, Norwich University has a 6.4% annual return on investment without financial aid, and a 7.9% return on investment with financial aid.
-72% of Norwich’s instructors hold terminal degrees, and classes have a student faculty ratio of 14 to 1.
+Arizona State University wins best online history master's degree program for value.
+According to PayScale.com, Arizona State University has a 6.4% annual return on investment without financial aid, and a 7.9% return on investment with financial aid.
+72% of ASU's instructors hold terminal degrees, and classes have a student faculty ratio of 14 to 1.
 Norwich University also provides over $50 million in scholarships, grants, loans, and work-study programs, making an education with Norwich a worthy investment.

 Sam Houston State University wins for best online history master's degree program for flexibility.
 SHSU provides three plans for its online history master's degree program.
 Plan I is designed for thesis work and requires prior approval, Plan II is designed for students who prefer not to write a thesis, and Plan III is designed for students who wish to concentrate in history, but who also wish to take other courses in a related field.
 Students may access online course work from anywhere with an Internet connection.